The Role of Data Curation in Image Captioning: Discussion

-As shown in Figure~\ref{fig:sd-errors}, the most common problem of SD-synthesized images are that they often generate weird face or body parts, which makes the images less natural or pleasant.
-The Stable Diffusion model is also weak at generating the correct number of people or objects.
+As shown in Figure~\ref{fig:sd-errors}, the most common problem of the synthesized images are that they often generate weird face or body parts, which makes the images less natural or pleasant.
+The text-to-image generation model is also weak at generating the correct number of people or objects.
 From Figure~\ref{fig:clip-correlation} we confirm the quality of our collected annotations that high loss figures often contain more errors on average.
-Furthermore, we note that CLIPScore does not appear to align with human judgements, indicating its weak capability of evaluating quality of generated images.
-Please see more concrete examples in Figure~\ref{fig:examples-highloss}.
+Furthermore, we note that CLIPScore is insensitive to these types of errors, indicating its limited capability of evaluating quality of generated images.
+Additional examples can be found in Figure~\ref{fig:examples-loss} in the Appendix.